 THC is responsible for the euphoric, mind altering effects of the cannabis plant.
 The reason for this is that THC binds to CB1 receptors, which are mostly found in the brain.
 This changes how the brain functions, and leads to the “high”.
 Unlike THC, CBD does not directly stimulate CB1 and CB2 receptors.
 Instead, CBD can interact with CB1 and CB2 receptors indirectly.

-Recreational consumers that are looking for a “high” tend to buy products that are high in THC, while consumers looking for relief without the psychoactive effects typically look for products with a higher CBD ratio (or products with no THC at all) depending on the consumer and their desire to feel “stoned”.
+Recreational consumers that are looking for a “high” tend to buy products that are high in THC, while consumers looking for relief without the psychoactive effects typically look for products with a higher CBD ratio depending on the consumer and their desire to feel “stoned”.

 It’s important to note that THC can actually improve the effects of CBD.
-This is because while THC improves the medicinal effects of CBD, CBD decreases the psychoactive effects of THC (remember, CBD blocks the CB1 and CB2 while THC binds to them)
+This is because while THC improves the medicinal effects of CBD, CBD decreases the psychoactive effects of THC.

 How can CBD and THC work together?